Hay Castle: 17th–19th centuries

 Hay Castle was substantially expanded in the 17th century, creating a Jacobean mansion.
 Two explanations have been offered by historians for this redevelopment.
-One option is that during the first half of the 17th century, Howell Gwynne built a manor house to the west of the old keep, which was replaced by a new mansion in 1660 by James Boyle of Hereford.
+One possibility is that during the first half of the 17th century Howell Gwynne built a manor house to the west of the old keep, which was replaced by a new mansion in 1660 by James Boyle of Hereford.
 Another reverses this sequence, suggesting that James Boyle left the castle to Howell Gwynne in 1603, and that the mansion was built at the beginning of the century.
 In either case, the Jacobean building was two storeys tall, three with its facade included, and featured seven dormer gables in a Dutch style and a large staircase.
 It was built from stone and incorporated the upper floors of the old keep into its design.
 Formal gardens were constructed outside the keep either around the start of the 17th century or after 1660.
 In 1702, the house was divided up among different tenants, and passed into the hands of the local Wellington family.
 Until 1812, the basement of the keep was used to supplement the town gaol.

 In 1809, the industrialist Sir Joseph Bailey leased the castle, going on to purchase it outright in 1844, and established a walled kitchen garden known as Castle Gardens to the south-west of the main castle.
 It was used as a vicarage from 1825 onwards, including by Archdeacon William Bevan.
 The terraced gardens were maintained during the 19th century, with various trees planted behind the castle in the 1860s and 1870s, and a stable block was built within the grounds.

 20th–21st centuries

 Between 1904 and 1906 the castle was rented by the Morell family, after which it was occupied by the Dowager Lady Glanusk.
-The architect W. D. Caroe was employed to restore the house in 1910 and it was sold to the banker Benjamin Guiness in 1937.
+The architect W. D. Caröe was employed to restore the house in 1910 and it was sold to the banker Benjamin Guinness in 1937.
 A major fire then destroyed the interior of the eastern side of the castle in 1939.
 Around 1961, the castle was acquired by Richard Booth who used it as a bookstore and as a location for parties, with a holiday cottage in the grounds.
 Much of the walled garden was sold for development in 1975, and another fire in 1977 destroyed the interior of the western half of the castle: repairs were carried out from the 1980s onwards.

 In 2011 the castle was sold for around £2 million to Hay Castle Trust, which acquired it to restore the building for use as a centre for arts, literature and learning.
 The firm of Rick Mather Architects was appointed to design the restoration, to include an art gallery and a viewing point at the top of the keep.
 The restoration was funded by grants of over £5 million from the National Lottery Heritage Fund, together with additional funding from trusts, foundations, individuals and the Welsh Government.
 The castle opened to the public for the first time in its history on 26 May 2022.